facebook/jscodeshift/CONTRIBUTING.md

 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

-## Contributor License Agreement ("CLA")
-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.

-Complete your CLA here: <https://code.facebook.com/cla>

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 ## Coding Style
 * Use semicolons;
 * Commas last,